Out of Order: How Important Is The Sequential Order of Words in a Sentence in Natural Language Understanding Tasks?: Introduction

 \section{Introduction}

-One of the most important characteristics of a sequence is the order of its elements.
-In natural languages, specifically English, the word order is tightly constrained by many linguistic factors including syntactic structures, subcategorization, and discourse \citep{elman1990finding}.
-Since language fluency is determined by the ordering of words and sentences, the ability to arrange a set of words in a correct order is considered a key problem in language modeling~\citep{hasler2017comparison,zhang2015discriminative,ehud1997building}.
+Machine learning (ML) models recently achieved excellent performance on state-of-the-art benchmarks for evaluating natural language understanding (NLU).
+In July 2019, RoBERTa \citep{liu2019roberta} was the first to surpass a human baseline on GLUE \citep{wang2018glue}.
+Since then, 13 more methods have also outperformed humans on the \citealt{glueleaderboard}.
+Notably, at least 8 out of the 14 solutions are based on BERT \citep{devlin2019bert}---a transformer architecture that learns representations via a bidirectional encoder.
+Given their superhuman GLUE-scores, how do BERT-based models solve NLU tasks?
+How do their NLU capability differs from that of humans?

-BERT, a transformer model that learns bidirectional encoder representations, has achieved state-of-the-art performance on many downstream tasks including GLUE \citep{wang2018glue}, a popular benchmark for evaluating natural language understanding (NLU). \cite{lin2019open} found that pre-trained BERT captures word information in its first three layers.
-However, it is unknown whether BERT-based text classifiers actually use word order information when performing NLU tasks.
+We shed light into these important questions by examining model sensitivity to the order of words.
+Word order is one of the key characteristics of a sequence and is tightly constrained by many linguistic factors including syntactic structures, subcategorization, and discourse \citep{elman1990finding}.
+Thus, arranging a set of words in a correct order is considered a key problem in language modeling~\citep{hasler2017comparison,zhang2015discriminative}.

-Recently, \cite{wang2020structbert} showed that incorporating an additional word-ordering objective into the common BERT training \citep{devlin2018bert} yielded text representations (StructBERT) that gave rise to improvement on the GLUE benchmark, \eg in detecting grammatically incorrect sentences \citep[CoLA]{warstadt2018neural}, question answering \citep[SQuAD v1.1]{rajpurkar2016squad}, and sentiment analysis \citep[SST-2]{socher2013recursive}.
-That is, their findings hinted that word order may be important for a wide range of NLU tasks.
-However, StructBERT improvement on the GLUE tasks varied largely across \bertBase, \bertLarge, and RoBERTa \citep{liu2019roberta}.
-For example, in textual entailment (RTE), including the word-ordering objective improved downstream performance for \bertLarge but hurt the performance for RoBERTa representations (c.f.~Table~\ref{tb:miniQ1}).
+Therefore, a natural question is: \textbf{Do BERT-based models trained on GLUE care about the order of words in a sentence?} \citet{lin2019open} found that pretrained BERT captures word-order information in the first three layers.
+However, it is unknown whether BERT-based classifiers actually use word order information when performing NLU tasks.
+Recently, \citet{wang2020structbert} showed that incorporating additional word-ordering and sentence-ordering objectives into BERT pretraining could lead to text representations (StructBERT) that enabled improved GLUE scores.
+However, StructBERT findings are inconclusive across different GLUE tasks and models.
+For example, in textual entailment \citep[RTE]{wang2018glue}, StructBERT improved the performance for \bertLarge but hurt the performance for RoBERTa (Table~\ref{table:miniQ1}d).